 The Importance of Structure

-The old expression that says one cannot see the forest for the trees can be quite applicable to one’s effort to understand Revelation.
+The old expression that says one cannot see the forest for all the trees can be quite applicable to one’s effort to understand Revelation.
 Before trying to understand all of the specific details within Revelation, one should step back to see the overview of Revelation.
 This overview perspective is profitable because it allows one to see that the text of Revelation is laid out in a highly structured manner.
-This structure is intended to provide the proper context to the passages within.
+This structure is intended to provide proper context to the passages within.
 Thus, understanding the meaning of the structure is actually crucial to understanding Revelation.

 We’ll explore this meaning using the principles described in How to Interpret Revelation.

 Revelation is easily the most structured book in the Bible.
 Its structure is best described by using different levels, with increasing degrees of detail.

 At the highest level, the following structure is rather easily seen: